qossmic/rich-model-forms-bundle/docs/factory_value_object.md

 =====================

-When working with value objects, you have to pass all data the value object consists of as a whole to be sure that it is always in a valid and cannot be changed.
+When working with value objects, you have to pass all data the value object consists of as a whole to be sure that it is always in a valid state and cannot be changed.
 This however means that every time a submitted form is mapped to your model, a new value object must be created instead of manipulating the existing data.

 Therefore, besides configuring how to create new instances (see the `factory` option above) you also need to tell the form that the underlying model is immutable using the option with the same name: